 How to chip away at the barriers for digital transformation

 Digitally transforming a business is in no way simple.
-If it were, there would be less posts about how to tackle the process and also less information about how to embrace certain technologies in order to drive business growth.
+If it were, there would be fewer posts about how to tackle the process and also less information about how to embrace certain technologies in order to drive business growth.

 As many of you know, there are in most cases numerous barriers to overcome when transforming.
 Analyst firm Gartner has recently identified that in their opinion, there are six barriers that CIOs must overcome to transform their organisation into a digital business.